-In 2013 and 2014, there were no acquisitions of additional interests or partial sales of interests by the Group which could have changed the share of minority shareholders in the equity and reserves.
+In 2014, there were no acquisitions of additional interests or partial sales of interests by the Group which could have changed the share of minority shareholders in the equity and reserves.

-Commitments to buy equity from minority shareholders
+Commitments to repurchase minority shareholders' interests

-As part of the acquisition of certain entities, the Group has granted minority shareholders put options for their participation in a specific price.
+In connection with the acquisition of certain entities, the Group has granted minority shareholders put options for their participation in a specific price.

-The total value of these commitments, which are recorded as a reduction of shareholders' equity, was EUR 16.2 million at 31 December 2014 compared with EUR 12.5 million at 31 December 2013.
+The total value of these commitments, which are recorded as a reduction of shareholders' equity, was EUR 8.8 million at 31 December 2015 compared with EUR 16.2 million at 31 December 2014.